OndrejSladky/kmercamel/README.md

 ```

 You can then run the cpp unittest by `make cpptest`.

+NOTE: at this point some tests might be failing as I relied on a particular order of unordered map, which is apparently different on different architectures.

 Similarly testing the convert script can be done via `make converttest`.